Upper Reka: Middle to Late Ottoman period

-Intensive conversion to Islam occurred in Upper Reka from the late 18th century, and continued until the mid 19th century.
+Intensive conversion to Islam occurred in Upper Reka from the late 18th to early 19th centuries, stemming in part from the closure of the Peć Patriarchate and demise of its parishes.
 The village of Štirovica was the last settlement where its 30 remaining Christian households converted to Islam in 1855.
 Various Muslim and Orthodox Upper Reka inhabitants still retain memories of family ties and distant common ancestors.
 A small Catholic population was also present that stemmed from some Catholic Albanians who migrated to Upper Reka from nearby areas located in contemporary Albania and later became assimilated.

 Due to Upper Reka's isolation and difficult living conditions, some inhabitants turned to banditry during the 18th and 19th century while others migrated to cities and regions for work.
 In the late Ottoman period the wider Reka area formed a nahiye or district with its centre in Žirovnica village that had administrative officials and a small army garrison.
 Orthodox Christian villages of Upper Reka in the late Ottoman period either had a Bulgarian or Serbian village priest.
 Due to the Macedonian struggle, these priests were sometimes replaced with one or the other depending on the fluid church allegiances of a settlement's Orthodox inhabitants.
 Certain Orthodox individuals from Upper Reka during this time like Josif Bageri made significant contributions to the Albanian national awakening.

+In the 19th century, due to the lack of Albanian language schools and books, but also as a result of foreign propaganda, the Albanians of Upper Reka were to prone to being assimilated.

+Serbian researcher M.V.
+Veselinović wrote in 1890 there were fifteen Upper Reka villages that spoke Arbanaški, were of Serbian Orthodox faith, had Serbian liturgy and "celebrated the same religious holidays as the Slavs".
+Veselinović stated Upper Rekans and Serbs shared a religious affiliation, while "their language brought them closer to the Albanians".
+In the late 1890s Štilijan Čaparoski and folklorist Panajot Ginoski, both from Galičnik, Dolna Reka, maintained that Upper Reka inhabitants spoke a corrupted form of Albanian that was understood only by the locals, and contained a mixture of Slavic and Albanians words.

+Ethnographer Vasil Kanchov in his demographic study of Ottoman Macedonia (1900) wrote the Kaza of Reka had a total of 23 Albanian villages with a majority Orthodox population in the region.
+At that time, the Albanians of Reka accepted the authority of the Bulgarian church and attended Bulgarian schools.
+According to the newspaper Shkupi (1911), Orthodox Albanians of Reka informed the Constantinople Patriarchate they were against foreign languages being taught in their villages, or accepting priests without knowledge of Albanian.
+The inhabitants demanded Albanian be taught in the school and church, otherwise they would seek to become Catholic.